This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The front of the Pylon is decorated with reliefs of Pharaoh Ptolemy XII defeating his enemies.

 Next, cross the Pylon and turn around.
-The back of the Pylon has some amazing reliefs depicting the Happy Reunion feast, in which Horus of Edfu is united with Hathor of Dendera.
+The back of the Pylon has some amazing reliefs depicting the Happy Reunion Feast.
+This annual festival celebrated the union of Horus and his consort, Hathor.
+The vivid reliefs capture the jubilation and sacred rituals that were central to ancient Egyptian culture.

 And, then, take your time and enjoy the magnificent Courtyard surrounded by columns with open papyrus capitals.